Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Tokenization/TransAmor.md

 # TransAmor Tokenization

 TransAmor is a secure [tokenization service](?path=docs/Resources/FAQs-Glossary/Glossary.md#tokenization) that helps merchants protect sensitive payment data.
 Through TransAmor, merchants can replace sensitive payment information, such as credit card numbers, with non-sensitive equivalents known as tokens.
-Merchants can tokenize payment sources as part of various transactions, including a[Charges API request](?path=docs/Resources/API-Documents/Payments/Charges.md), a [Verification API request](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) or a [Card Capture API request](?path=docs/Online-Mobile-Digital/Checkout/API/API-Only.md) request if enabled for TransArmor or by sending a separate request to the [tokens endpoint](#tokenization-request).
+Merchants can tokenize payment sources by sending a [Tokens API request](#tokenization-request).
+A token can also be returned in a [Charges API request](?path=docs/Resources/API-Documents/Payments/Charges.md), a [Verification API request](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) or a [Card Capture API request](?path=docs/Online-Mobile-Digital/Checkout/API/API-Only.md) request if enabled for TransArmor.

 <!-- theme: info -->
 > If available Commerce Hub will also return any third-party processor tokens.